-PAL 2021 FALL Travel Softball- levels 8U through 14U is OPEN
+PAL 2021 FALL Travel Softball- levels 8U through 14U is now closed.

 2021 PAL FALL Softball